christianityorigins/website/books/_posts/2024-11-14-universalism-and-white.md

 - He died bankrupt in 1785, and his descendants were never repaid by the government.

-How to use this: Salomon's role shows that Jewish merchants were essential financial infrastructure for the Revolution.
+Salomon's role shows that Jewish merchants were essential financial infrastructure for the Revolution.
 The American government could not have functioned without Jewish brokers handling French loans.
 This gave Jewish leaders leverage — not direct control, but a seat at the table when legal categories were being negotiated.

 #### 9.4 The Masonic Connection – Universal Brotherhood as Ideological Template